-This feature should just be disabled (under settings » discussion) on 99% of sites.
+You should just disable this feature (under settings » discussion) on 99% of sites.

-Tell your programmer to build a script to always order parameters in the same order (this is often referred to as a so-called URL factory).
+Tell your programmer to build a script to always put parameters in the same order (this is often referred to as a URL factory).

 Pick one and stick with it by redirecting the one to the other.
 You can also set a preference in Google Webmaster Tools, but you’ll have to claim both versions of the domain name.

-If your problem isn’t that easily fixed, it might still be worth it to put in the effort and to prevent the duplicate content from appearing altogether.
-It’s by far the best solution to the problem.
+If your problem isn’t that easily fixed, it might still be worth putting in the effort.
+The goal should be to prevent duplicate content from appearing altogether, because it’s by far the best solution to the problem.

 In some cases, it’s impossible to entirely prevent the system you’re using from creating wrong URLs for content, but sometimes it is possible to redirect them.
-If this isn’t logical to you (which I can understand) do keep it in mind while talking to your developers.
-Also, if you do get rid of some of the duplicate content issues altogether, make sure that you redirect all the old duplicate content URLs to the proper canonical URLs.
+If this isn’t logical to you (which I can understand), do keep it in mind while talking to your developers.
+If you do get rid of some of the duplicate content issues, make sure that you redirect all the old duplicate content URLs to the proper canonical URLs.

-href section of the canonical link you place the correct canonical URL for your article.
-When Google (or any other search engine that supports it) finds this link element, it does what is basically a soft 301 redirect: it transfers most of the link value gathered by that page to your canonical page.
+href section of the canonical link, you place the correct canonical URL for your article.
+When a search engine that supports canonical finds this link element, it performs a soft 301 redirect, transferring most of the link value gathered by that page to your canonical page.

-Read more: ‘ rel=canonical • What it is and how (not) to use it ’ »
+Keep reading: rel=canonical • What it is and how (not) to use it »

 If you can’t do any of the above, possibly because you don’t control the <head> section of the site your content appears on, adding a link back to the original article on top of or below the article is always a good idea.
-This might be something you want to do in your RSS feed: add a link back to the article in it.
-Some scrapers will filter that link out, but some others might leave it in.
-If Google encounters several links pointing to your article it will figure out soon enough that that’s the actual canonical version of the article.
+You might want to do this in your RSS feed by adding a link back to the article in it.
+Some scrapers will filter that link out, but others might leave it in.
+If Google encounters several links pointing to your original article, it will figure out soon enough that that’s the actual canonical version.

 Duplicate content happens everywhere.
 I have yet to encounter a site of more than 1,000 pages that hasn’t got at least a tiny duplicate content problem.
-It’s something you need to keep an eye on at all times.
-It is fixable though, and the rewards can be plentiful.
-Your quality content might soar in the rankings by just getting rid of duplicate content on your site.
-Of course, if you need help with identifying these issues, helping your developers come up with solutions to your duplicate content issues or even solving them for you, you can always order a Website Review.
+It’s something you need to constantly keep an eye on, but it is fixable, and the rewards can be plentiful.
+Your quality content could soar in the rankings, just by getting rid of duplicate content from your site!